FLYING IS FUN AND REWARDING

 MIF ALSO OFFERS V.A.
 TRAINING

 Qualified veterans and active duty personnel can receive advanced training (after the private certificate).
 For flight students with Montgomery G. I. benefits, the V.A.
 (Veterans Administration) will pay for 60% of your training.
 Post 9-11 benefits will cover up to 100%.
 This training includes ground as well as dual and solo flight time.
 If you qualify, the savings can be enormous.
 A flight school must be FAA Part 141 approved in order to offer these V.A. benefits.
 Please call for more details.
+Note: The VA will NOT pay for Private Pilot training.

 IS FLYING SAFE?